H3licopter/beanstalk/README.md

   - Fast to prototype an idea and optimize later

 ## Planned Features
-Beanstalk can be thought of as a mega-extended Markdown, a Javascript replacement and a modern UI focused programming language with no constraints on conventions or backwards compatibility.
+Beanstalk can be thought of as a mega-extended Markdown, or a high level modern UI focused programming language with no constraints on programming conventions or backwards compatibility.

-Beanstalk outputs HTML, CSS and JS/WASM all in one consistent syntax without having to switch between any languages, or even a different file.
+Beanstalk outputs HTML, CSS and JS/WASM all in one consistent syntax without having to switch between any languages, or even a different files if you want to centralise all of your logic.

 All the basic stuff needed for quickly building a good website will be built into the compiler, so you can focus on the content and high level design decisions, not the boilerplate.
+There is no Node.js or javascript framework hell to navigate and no verbose lower level language noise to distract from building what you want.

-Beanstalk aims to become an entire self-contained ecosystem for building webpages, UIs and even server side code and native applications, with a focus on simplicity and speed of development.
+Beanstalk aims to become a self-contained ecosystem that can interop with exsisting javascript / wasm libraries.
+The long term goal is to impliment full WASM codegen so you can build server side or native code using a WASM runtime with the same high level syntax.

 ## Overview
 When creating a page or UI in Beanstalk, you make Scenes.

 Scenes are a markup syntax that can be used to write text content, HTML, CSS and JS/WASM all in one file with it's own consistent syntax.
-It is designed to be very concise and easy to read.
+It is designed to be very concise, easy to read and flexibly interop with regular code with build in reactivity.

 **Content**